| Title: | Calculating Optimum Sampling Effort in Community Ecology |

 prep_data()

-can be used to assess the power of a study by comparing the
+Estimates the statistical power of a study by comparing variation under null

 data |